yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

    - **Subnet**: Select  existing subnet. and select any subnet from the drop down menu.
    - **Note**: If you see **Failed to add delegation to existing subnet** please select any other subnet.
   > **Note**: If you are not able to select any existing subnet then follow the below steps.
-   - Select the create new subnet option and enter name as Webappsubnet<inject key="DeploymentID/Suffix" />.
+   - Select the create new subnet option and enter name as Webappsubnet<inject key="Suffix" />.
 Select Virtual Network address block from the drop down list.
 In the subnet address block enter new address block 10.0.xx.0/23 for the subnet, Make sure it is not overlapping other subnet's address.
   > **Note**: If the address space is overlapping with other subnets you may need to changes the address space.

    ![The values specified above are entered into the Network Feature Status dialog.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/fix/Hands-on%20lab/media/newvnet.png "Network Feature Status configuration")